zmon1010/kendo-ui-core/docs/knowledge-base/upload-confirmation-dialog.md

 <table>
  <tr>
   <td>Product</td>
-  <td>Progress® Kendo UI® Upload</td>
+  <td>Progress Kendo UI Upload</td>
  </tr>
 </table>

 ## Description

-Your project might require you to implement a **Confirm** dialog before you upload a file in a Kendo UI Upload in asynchronous mode.
+Can I implement a **Confirm** dialog before the user uploads a file when the Upload is in asynchronous mode.

-## Possible Solution
+## Solution

-To implement this behavior, use the [Kendo UI **Confirm** Dialog](https://demos.telerik.com/kendo-ui/dialog/predefined-dialogs) and an asynchronous Upload with [`AutoUpload`](http://docs.telerik.com/kendo-ui/api/javascript/ui/upload#configuration-async.autoUpload) turned off.
+To implement this scenario, use the [Kendo UI **Confirm** Dialog](https://demos.telerik.com/kendo-ui/dialog/predefined-dialogs) and an asynchronous Upload with [`AutoUpload`](http://docs.telerik.com/kendo-ui/api/javascript/ui/upload#configuration-async.autoUpload) turned off.

 The following example demonstrates how to open the **Confirm** Dialog within the [`select`](http://docs.telerik.com/kendo-ui/api/javascript/ui/upload#events-select) event handler and display the name of the file.